shiqi-dai/diffusioncraft/README.md

 Official repository for "Procedural Level Generation with Diffusion Models from a Single Example", AAAI 2024

 ## Code (Coming soon)
-Our code still needs to be sorted out and will be released in February 2024.
+Our code still needs to be sorted out and will be released in March 2024.